ChrstphrHll/npc_gen/students/Gianna Rhistel.md

 ---
 ### Description
 - 2nd year Tiefling Druid in Alderden
-- wavy brunette hair that's parted to the left, Gray eyes, and Purple skin
+- shoulder length wavy grey hair that's put up, Gray eyes, and Purple skin
 - Is Dynamic and Shy, and has Speed as their ideal

 ### Organizations